regen-network/regen-ledger/rfcs/002-baskets-specification.md

 credit issuance is a manual process with issuers holding full authority and discretion of credit issuance.

-Ecocredits are semi-fungible, where their fungibility is limited in volume to the amount issued in specific batches.
+Ecocredits are semi-fungible, where their fungibility is limited to the volume of credits within the specific batch they were issued in.

 | Example 1                                      | Example 2                     |
 |------------------------------------------------|-------------------------------|